-Pilbara Minerals’ wholly owned Pilgangoora Lithium-Tantalum Project is located approximately 120km south of Port Hedland in the Pilbara region of Western Australia, and roughly 55km from its flagship Tabba Tabba Tantallum Project.
+Pilbara Minerals’ wholly owned Pilgangoora lithium-tantalum project is located approximately 120km south of Port Hedland, Pilbara, Western Australia, and roughly 55km from its flagship Tabba Tabba Tantallum Project.

 Pilgangoora lithium-tantalum project geology and mineralisation

 Covering an area of approximately 31km², the project hosts three mining licences, namely M45/78, M45/333 and M45/511, as well as two exploration licences, EL45/2232 and EL45/2241.

 It is located within the Archean North Pilbara Craton, hosting the East Strelley Greenstone Belt, which is composed of a series of steeply dipping mafic metavolcanic rocks and amphibolites.